Who's who

 Dr Shane Gordon is Executive Managing Director of NNUH.
 He was previously Interim Executive MD at the James Paget for six months and, prior to that, was Director of Strategy, Research & Innovation at East Suffolk & North Essex NHS Foundation Trust (ESNEFT).
 He has 18 years of senior NHS management experience in transformational change, strategic and local commissioning and acute hospital leadership.
 He’s also Vice Chairman of the East of England Clinical Senate and a lapsed member of the Royal College of General Practitioners and a member of the Royal College of Surgeons.

-Chris Bown – Interim Executive Managing Director for the Queen Elizabeth Hospital, King’s Lynn: Appointed June 2025
+Michelle Arrowsmith - Executive Managing Director for the Queen Elizabeth Hospital King’s Lynn: Appointed January 2026

-Jon Barber - Acting Executive Managing Director of James Paget University Hospitals: 8 December 2025 to 12 January 2026
+Jonathan Gardner - Executive Managing Director for the James Paget University Hospital: Appointed January 2026

 Non-voting members of the Board

-Ian Walker, Interim Group Director of Corporate Affairs
+Ian Walker - Interim Group Director of Governance

 Dr Prosser-Snelling is Group Digital Director and an Obstetrics and Gynaecology Consultant who continues to work as an endometriosis surgeon.
 He is focused on improving the quality and accessibility of patient care through direct clinical practice and advancing digital health initiatives.